-In February 2007, Plaintiffs filed this class action against SimplexGrinnell LP in the Supreme Court of the State of New York, Kings County, claiming that SimplexGrinnell failed to pay its employees in accordance with the Prevailing Wage Act, New York Labor Law § 220.
-On March 07, 2007, SimplexGrinnell moved the case to the U.S. District Court for the Eastern District of New York, Brooklyn Division.
-Chief Magistrate Steven M. Gold is assigned to the case.
+The plaintiffs filed the case in state court, but on March 7, 2007, SimplexGrinnell moved the case to the U.S. District Court for the Eastern District of New York, Brooklyn Division.
+Chief Magistrate Steven M. Gold was assigned to the case.

 did not warrant a different result.
-The court also granted Defendant's motion for summary judgment with respect to fire alarm testing and inspection work and Plaintiffs' fifth cause of action.
-The Court denied Plaintiffs' motion for summary judgment.
+The court also granted the defendant's motion for summary judgment with respect to fire alarm testing and inspection work and plaintiffs' fifth cause of action.
+The Court denied the plaintiffs' motion for summary judgment.